Paramagnetic contribution in superconductors with different-mass Cooper pairs: Abstract

 \section{Abstract}

 Cooper pairs formed by two electrons with different effective mass are common in multiband superconductors, pair density wave states and other superconducting systems with multi-degrees of freedom.
 In this work, we show that there are paramagnetic contributions to the superfluid stiffness in superconductors with different-mass Cooper pairs.
-This paramagnetic response is owing to the relative motion between two electrons with different mass.
+This paramagnetic response is owing to the relative motion between two electrons with different mass.Additionally, we identify a particle-hole dichotomy effect related to this mass difference.
 We investigate the paramagnetic contributions based on the linear response theory in two-band superconductors with interband pairings and in pair density wave states respectively.
-Our results offer a new perspective to the electromagnetic superfluid stiffness in unconventional superconductors.
+Our results offer a new perspective to the electromagnetic superfluid stiffness in unconventional superconductors beyond traditional BCS response.

 Superconductors (SCs) are defined by zero resistance and Meissner effect with perfect diamagnetism \cite{schrieffer}.
 Microscopically, the central ingredients for superconductors are the Cooper pairs and their phase coherence, in which electrons bind together two by two and condense to form a coherent quantum state \cite{schrieffer,bcs_theory}.
 Especially, the phase coherence plays an essential role in the electromagnetic response of SCs.
 Any phase disturbance induced by external magnetic fields is disfavored by Cooper pairs' phase coherence leading to the diamagnetic Meissner effect.
-The diamagnetic rigidity in SCs are normally characterized by the superfliud stiffness $\rho_s$, which is defined in the London equation coefficient as $\mathbf{j}=-\frac{4e^2}{\hbar^2}\rho_s\mathbf{A}$ \cite{schrieffer,coleman2015introduction}.
-Understanding superfliud stiffness is not only one key question in BCS theory \cite{schrieffer,bcs_theory}, but also a window towards understanding high-temperature superconductors \cite{xiang2022d,Uemura2,ivan_nature,invan_review,Armitage_PhysRevLett.122.027003,Hirschfeld_PhysRevResearch.2.013228,Qianghua_PhysRevLett.128.137001,zixiang}.
+The diamagnetic rigidity in SCs are normally characterized by the superfliud stiffness $\rho_s$, which is defined in the London equation coefficient as $\mathbf{j}=-\frac{4e^2}{\hbar^2}\rho_s\mathbf{A}=\frac{1}{\lambda^2}\mathbf{A}$ \cite{schrieffer,coleman2015introduction,shoucheng}.
+Theoretically, $\rho_s$ contains a paramagnetic current correlation function part and a diamagnetic part.
+And the paramagnetic part is strictly zero due to superconducting gap in the traditional BCS response \cite{schrieffer,bcs_theory}.
+How to go beyond this superfliud stiffness response is not only one interesting question in BCS theory, but also a window towards understanding high-temperature superconductors \cite{xiang2022d,Uemura2,ivan_nature,invan_review,Armitage_PhysRevLett.122.027003,Hirschfeld_PhysRevResearch.2.013228,Qianghua_PhysRevLett.128.137001,zixiang}.